devendra061/pomodoroX/README.md

 # pomodoroX
-Simple pomodoro program written in Powershell.
+A simple Pomodoro program written in Powershell.
 You can use this program for time management as well as get yourself up and moving.

 Download the application https://github.com/devendra061/pomodoroX/blob/main/PomodoroX.zip